 [RFC7665] introduced architecture of a Service Function Chain (SFC) in the network and defined its components as classifier, Service Function Forwarder (SFF), and Service Function (SF).

-[I-D.ietf-ippm-alt-mark] describes passive performance measurement method, which can be used to measure packet loss, latency and jitter on live traffic.
-Because this method is based on marking consecutive batches of packets the method often referred as Alternate Marking Method (AMM).
+[RFC8321] describes passive performance measurement method, which can be used to measure packet loss, latency, and jitter on live traffic.
+Because this method is based on marking consecutive batches of packets the method often referred to as Alternate Marking Method (AMM).